HungryGoatku/homework4/README.md

 # Next, new Migration file to deploy SmartContract
 - Within 'migrations' folder, copy the 1st one and open it within any text editor, ideally Notepad++
 - Once you opened it, create new file and copy content into new file for new .js file
-- This should be new file:
+- This should be new .js file :

 var Courses = artifacts.require("./Courses.sol");

 module.exports = function(deployer) {
   deployer.deploy(Courses);

 };